 Resistance Band Clam

-Resistance Band Clam fits well in warm-ups, activation work, rehabilitation-focused blocks, and hypertrophy phases that emphasize control over load.
-It is useful for beginners learning proper hip mechanics and for advanced trainees looking to add targeted volume without joint stress.
-Compared to larger compound exercises, it allows precise muscle engagement with minimal fatigue.
+The Resistance Band Clam fits well in warm-ups, glute activation routines, rehabilitation programs, and hypertrophy phases that prioritize control over load.
+It is useful for beginners learning proper hip mechanics and for experienced lifters adding targeted volume without joint stress, making it a versatile addition to nearly any training session.

 - Lie on your side with your hips and shoulders aligned, knees bent at a 45-degree angle, and place the resistance band just above your knees.